 I prefer to keep extracts on the top two shelves in my cabinet.
 My mortar and pestle, my cutting board and knives, and beeswax also stay on those shelves.
 Enameled pots (dedicated for herbal concoctions) go on the top of the cabinet.
-I also keep bar cloths, mesh strainers, a coffee grinder and an apron handy in a basket by the cabinet.
-Dried herbs are organized along the remaining shelves, and are stored in wide mouth, screw top containers (easier to handle than lots of bags).
-I tried keeping my herbs in alphabetical order for a while, but soon realized that organizing by leaves/barks and roots/flowers works better for me.
+I also keep bar cloths, mesh strainers, a coffee grinder, and an apron handy in a basket by the cabinet.
+Dried herbs are organized along the remaining shelves, and are stored in wide-mouth, screw-top containers (easier to handle than lots of bags).
+I tried keeping my herbs in alphabetical order for a while but soon realized that organizing by leaves/barks and roots/flowers works better for me.

-Other containers to organize herbal supplies
+Other containers for organizing herbal supplies

 Of course, a cabinet isn’t the only way to organize your herbal supplies.
 If you prefer to work with extracts and don’t keep many dried herbs on hand, a smaller kit is perfect.
 Thrift stores can turn up vintage luggage that’s sturdy and perfect for an herbal kit.
 This article shows how I cleaned up an old train case to make a first aid kit.
-I use one to keep extracts and another to keep tools,
+I use one to keep extracts and another to keep tools.

 This post was originally published on October 16, 2011.
 Last updated December 30, 2021.